 The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is 1%.
-However, the minimum proportion held in the Portfolio may be higher than 1% and may vary depending on the investment opportunities available and the allocation to sustainable directly enable other activities to make a substantial contribution to an environmental objective.
+However, the minimum proportion held in the Portfolio may be higher than 1% and may vary depending on the investment opportunities available and the allocation to sustainable investments with a social objective.
+In any case, the Portfolio will hold a minimum proportion of 5% of sustainable investments overall with either an environmental or social objective.